mikeperry-tor/vanguards/README_SECURITY.md

 network adversaries can still perform the following attacks:

 1. Determine your Guard relays, if they run one of your Layer2 middles.
-2. Determine that your onion service is using this addon, if they run one of your Guard relays.
+2. Determine that you are running an onion service that is using this addon, if they run one of your Guard relays.
 3. Determine that a specific onion service is running this addon.
 4. Guess that your onion service may be using a particular Guard.
 5. Confirm that a specific onion service is using their Guard or Layer2 middle